Firmware / Embedded Engineering

 Phone Icon +31 (0)85 2733 482 Contact Us

-A review of project outcomes and supporting data shows that 92% of our projects met the agreed development timeline, an improvement compared with previous years.
-This reflects changes to our workflows, risk management and team coordination.
-We remain focused on refining our approach to help ensure your product is delivered on schedule according to current planning expectations.
+An analysis of the project results and underlying KPIs shows that 92% of our projects met their development timelines, an improvement compared to previous years.
+This indicates that the ongoing adjustments to process optimization and team integration are having a positive impact.
+We remain focused on further improving our working methods to ensure your product is delivered on schedule.

 92%